-Wind power capacity increased over 1,900 MW, reaching 6,700 MW by the end of the year 2023.
+In 2024, wind power capacity increased more than 1,300 MW, reaching 8,000 MW by the end of the year.
 All new wind power projects are being developed commercially without any public support.

-At the end of 2023, around 1,000 MW of solar power capacity was connected to the grid.
-This consists mainly of small-scale solar panels (capacity less than 1 MVA) - only total capacity of 50 MW is from solar power plants with capacity above 1 MVA.
-Annual increase of solar power capacity was more than 300 MW.
+At the end of 2024, over 1,200 MW of solar power capacity was connected to the grid.
+This consists mainly of small-scale solar panels (capacity less than 1 MVA) - only total capacity of 100 MW is from solar power plants with capacity above 1 MVA.
+Annual increase of solar power capacity was more than 200 MW.

+During the year 2024, the CHP-electricity capacity decreased by around -200 MW.
 A part of old CHP capacity has been decommissioned and replaced by heat-only production.
 Due to low profitability of electricity production, these kinds of investments may become more common in the coming years.
-Heat production will also be more and more based on heat pumps and electricity boilers, which will increase electricity consumption.
-During the year 2023, the net change of CHP-electricity capacity was around -200 MW.
+Heat production is also more and more based on heat pumps and electric boilers, which increase electricity consumption.